 Return Your Equipment

 You are nearly free.
-But, before you can switch to a cable replacement, you will need to return any equipment you’re using from the cable company.
+But, before you can switch to a live TV streaming service, you will need to return any equipment you’re using from the cable company.

 Common examples include: